Effective January 1, 2025, Ontario’s Target Benefit (TB) Framework came into effect.

 What are the SOMEPP funding rules?

-If a SOMEPP files an actuarial valuation report before January 1, 2025, it can be exempt from making special payments for unfunded solvency liabilities for a period of time.
+If a SOMEPP filed an actuarial valuation report before January 1, 2025, it is exempt from making special payments for unfunded solvency liabilities for a period of time.
 The SOMEPP must continue to:

-• Fund any going concern shortfalls over a period of 12 years instead of the usual 15 years.
+• fund any going concern shortfalls over a period of 12 years

 The actuarial valuation report must demonstrate that the required contributions are more than the sum of the following: